blazium-engine/blazium-docs/tutorials/troubleshooting.rst

 The editor or project appears to have washed out colors
 -------------------------------------------------------

-On Windows, this is usually caused by incorrect OS or monitor settings, as Godot currently does not support :abbr:`HDR (High Dynamic Range)` *output* (even though it may internally render in HDR).
+On Windows, this is usually caused by incorrect OS or monitor settings, as Blazium currently does not support :abbr:`HDR (High Dynamic Range)` *output* (even though it may internally render in HDR).